phaneesh/dropwizard-socket-oor/README.md

 Please allow the node to run for the grace period and a bit more that you have configured in your load balancer healthchecks so that the load balancer can drain all the requests gracefully.

+The app needs to be restarted once taken out of rotation to bring it back to rotation